VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 {{< details "Why are there different programming languages anyway?" >}}

-I realize that not everyone reading this may know a programming language so you be be a bit confused as to what makes a language "domain specific" or even what it would mean for a programming language to *not* be domain specific.
+I realize that not everyone reading this may know a programming language so you be a bit confused as to what makes a language "domain specific" or even what it would mean for a programming language to *not* be domain specific.

 For general-purpose programming languages - that is, languages which are meant to be able to be used to solve most any problem there's a whole host of reasons a programmer may pick one over the other, but more often than not the reason that dominates is *where* will the code be running.